This page contains important information about how to vote — by mail or in-person.

 IF YOU ARE VOTING USING A MAIL-IN BALLOT:

-If you plan to vote using a mail-in ballot and have NOT registered to receive one, the deadline to apply for mail-in or absentee ballot is October 27th at 5:00pm.
-You can apply for a mail-in ballot here.
+If you plan to vote using a mail-in ballot and have NOT registered to receive one, the deadline to apply for mail-in or absentee ballot was October 27th at 5:00pm.
+You can no longer apply for a mail-in ballot at this time.
+You can still vote at your polling place in person!

 Be sure to place your ballot in the secrecy envelope or it will not be considered valid!